Testing Quantum Mechanics using Noisy Quantum Computers: Quantum Mechanics Prediction

-We expand the noise channel for each gate as\footnote{ $n$-qubit noise channels could alternatively be considered to model cross-talk \cite{crosstalk} or cosmic ray \cite{GoogleCosmicRay} errors with minimal changes to our arguments.}:
+We expand the noise channel for each gate using a Pauli decomposition\footnote{ $n$-qubit noise channels could be used instead to model cross-talk \cite{crosstalk} or cosmic ray \cite{GoogleCosmicRay} errors with minimal changes to our arguments.}:

-where $\chi^{(u)}$ is a positive semi-definite matrix and $\sigma_\alpha \in \{I, X, Y, Z\}^{\otimes 2}$ is a $2$-qubit Pauli operator.
+where $\chi^{(u)}$ is a positive semi-definite matrix and $\sigma^\alpha \in \{I, X, Y, Z\}^{\otimes 2}$ is a $2$-qubit Pauli operator.
 The gate entanglement fidelity\bibfoot{Ffoot:gateFidelity} $f_u = \chi^{(u)}_{\mathbf{00}}$ plays an important role since all other terms in the expansion result in an error and very small fidelity.
-For large gate fidelities ($f_u \approx 1$), errors (for which $\alpha\neq{\mathbf 0}$ or $\beta\neq{\mathbf 0}$) are suppressed by small $|\chi^{(u)}_{\alpha\beta \neq \mathbf{00}}| \leq \sqrt{1-f_u}$.\bibfoot{Cfoot:chiBound} Therefore multiple errors will typically be separated by many gates, which will spread out \cite{NahumSpreading,KeyserlingkSpreading,SusskindSpreading,approximateTDesign} any non-identity $\sigma_\alpha$ or $\sigma_\beta$ factor into a highly non-local operator.
-After spreading out, the contribution to the fidelity in \eqnref{eq:F model} resulting from one or more errors is very small $O(2^{-n})$.\bibfoot{Dfoot:errorFidelity} For a large number of qubits $n$, any error will typically result in a negligible contribution to the fidelity.
+The terms with $\alpha\neq{\mathbf 0}$ or $\beta\neq{\mathbf 0}$ can be thought of as resulting from discrete errors.
+For large gate fidelities ($f_u \approx 1$), errors are suppressed by small $|\chi^{(u)}_{\alpha\beta \neq \mathbf{00}}| \leq \sqrt{1-f_u}$.\bibfoot{Cfoot:chiBound} Therefore multiple errors will typically be separated by many gates, which will spread out \cite{NahumSpreading,KeyserlingkSpreading,SusskindSpreading,approximateTDesign,Dalzell2021} any non-identity $\sigma^\alpha$ or $\sigma^\beta$ factor into a highly non-local operator.
+After spreading out, the contribution to the fidelity in \eqnref{eq:F model} resulting from one or more errors is very small $O(2^{-n})$.\bibfoot{Dfoot:errorFidelity} If there are many $n \gg 1$ qubits, any error will thus typically result in a negligible contribution to the fidelity.

 Therefore, the fidelity $F_d$ in \eqnref{eq:F model} is roughly the fraction of times that no error occurs. $F_0 = \tr \rhof \rhoi$ is the probability that a SPAM error occurred.
 The probability that no error occurs during the forward and backward 2-qubit gates $u_{t,i}$ and $u_{t,i}^\dagger$ is